apache/geode/geode-book/README.md

     $ mkdir -p {geode-site}/website/content/docs/guide/XY
     ```

   c.
-Navigate to the target directory and un-tar the userguide archive:
+Navigate to the target directory and un-tar the user guide archive:

     ```
     $ cd {geode-site}/website/content/docs/guide/XY
     $ tar xvf ~/Desktop/new-guide-content.tar
     ```

-4. Follow the instructions in the README.md file on the *master* branch of the geode-site repo (`{geode-site}/README.md`) to build, review, and publish the Apache Geode website.
-You can also view the geode-site README.md file on [github: https://github.com/apache/geode-site](https://github.com/apache/geode-site).
+4. Follow the instructions in the `README.md` file on the *master* branch of the geode-site repo (`{geode-site}/README.md`) to build, review, and publish the Apache Geode website.
+You can also view the geode-site `README.md` file on [github: https://github.com/apache/geode-site](https://github.com/apache/geode-site).